pangolinjs/core/README.md

 npm run lint:js
 ```

-For more information take a look at the [Pangolin docs](https://pangolinjs.org).
+For more information take a look at the [Pangolin.js docs](https://pangolinjs.org).

 ## Contribute